How to Dehydrate Nectarines (Step-by-Step Guide)

 Do You Need to Peel Nectarines Before Dehydrating?

 Peeling nectarines before dehydrating is optional.
-Some people prefer the soft, smooth texture of peeled dried nectarines, while others enjoy the additional fiber and slight bitterness of the skin.
+Similarly, you can also peel peaches before dehydrating—a process often referred to as ‘peel peaches’.
+To peel peaches, many people use the blanching method: briefly dip the peaches in boiling water, then transfer them to an ice bath to easily remove the skins.
+Some people prefer the soft, smooth texture of peeled dried nectarines or peaches, while others enjoy the additional fiber and slight bitterness of the skin.
 It ultimately depends on your preference.

 How Do You Prevent Dried Nectarines From Sticking Together?

-To prevent dried nectarines from sticking together, ensure they are fully dried and cooled before storing.
+To prevent dried nectarines from sticking together or to the dehydrator trays, ensure they are fully dried and cooled before storing.
+Nectarine slices can sometimes stick to the trays during dehydration, so using silicone mesh sheets can help prevent this issue.
 You can also sprinkle a small amount of sugar on the slices or use a light coating of cooking spray before drying.

 What’s the Best Way to Store Dried Nectarines?